Last Updated on May 31, 2023 by Dave Farquhar

 Limitations on Harbor Freight coupons

 Harbor Freight has two claims to fame: coupons with limitations, and cheap tools of sometimes dubious quality.
 Read the fine print on the coupon.
 One of Harbor Freight’s early 2021 coupons had no exclusions.
 But it still had a big limitation.
 The limitation was you could only buy one item with it, and one item per day at that.
 And you also couldn’t use it on something that was already on sale.
 It was only good on regularly priced merchandise.
 You could get around the one item per day limitation by having your spouse come with you and have your spouse make a purchase too.
-But for a big ticket purchase it was great.
-It was the rare occasion when you can get $150 off one of the big US General tool chests.
+More typically, the percent-off coupons have exclusions that eliminate most of the big ticket items, but they don’t always exclude every big ticket item.

 Secrets of the Inside Track membership